 - You save the change, and you restart Windows.

 In this scenario, the Windows date setting does not reflect the change that you made to the calendar date in the BIOS.
 According to Microsoft, this behavior is by design.
 Windows considers the fact that time does not travel backward.

-Also, the BIOS on a laptop or notebook device may report a date that is earlier than the Windows date if the battery is failing or dead.
+Also, the BIOS on a laptop or notebook device may report a date that is earlier than the Windows date if the CMOS battery is failing or dead.
 In such cases, the BIOS date and time are not reliable.
+In this situation, you need to replace the CMOS battery.
+We have talked about this below.

 Additionally, this behavior does not affect changes to the calendar date in the BIOS if the new date is later than the date that Windows reports.

-To resolve this issue, if you have to change the calendar date on your computer, use the Windows Settings to make the change instead of changing the date in the BIOS.
+To resolve this issue, if you have to change the calendar date on your computer, use Windows 11/10 Settings to make the change instead of changing the date in the BIOS.
 This change will be reflected across multiple restarts.

-Hope you find the information in this post useful!
+I hope you find the information in this post useful!